 Members of Queer ADHD’s group-based programs agree to abide by the following guidelines to keep our groups healthy and helpful.

 1) We take confidentiality very seriously.

 Listen up, this is super important:

-What happens in a session stays in that session.
+What happens in a Queer ADHD space in that Queer ADHD space.

-- You may not tell anyone who you saw in a session.
+- You may not tell others who you saw in a Queer ADHD space.

-- You may not share anyone’s personal stories or details from a session, even if you anonymize it.
+- You may not share anyone’s personal stories or details, even if you anonymize it.

-The only exception is when you have explicit permission from that group member (for every single detail, every single time).
-Group members found to be in violation of our confidentiality agreement will be removed from sessions immediately.
+The only exception is when you have explicit permission from that member (for every single detail, every single time).
+Members found to be in violation of our confidentiality agreement will be removed from Queer ADHD immediately.

 On the other hand, you are welcome to talk openly about

 - Your own membership status with Queer ADHD

 - The ADHD insights, strategies, and tips that you’ve learned in Queer ADHD programs (excluding details about other members)

-- Your personal experience of sessions (excluding details about other members)
+- Your personal experience at Queer ADHD (excluding details about other members)

 2) We don’t give each other advice.

-While we encourage group members to share tips and ideas in sessions, we ask members to frame these ideas as our own experiences, and not as advice.
+While we encourage group members to share tips and ideas in sessions and discussions, we ask members to frame these ideas as our own experiences, and not as advice.
 We do this because shoulds and instructions are often demotivating to those of us with ADHD, and we want to empower each other to decide what ideas feel best personally.
 We also don’t want to assume we know all of the relevant details about a person’s situation.

 This means we don’t say things like…